 In 2011, BRI created the Center for Mercury Studies to consolidate science and policy-related projects led and conducted by BRI scientists around the world.
 This new publication covers the Center's projects and initiatives, ranging from global-scale monitoring of mercury in aquatic ecosystems to detailed monitoring of mercury exposure in single species and at-risk populations.
-It also outlines BRI's work related to the Minamata Convention on Mercury and with the United Nations Environment Programme.
+It also outlines BRI's work related to the Minamata Convention on Mercury.
 Download the full booklet here.

 New Download the following brochures to learn how you can participate in global efforts to monitor mercury in cosmetics, humans, and seafood in your country.
 Each brochure outlines the sampling process and highlights how participation will help countries meet requirements of the Minamata Convention on Mercury.

 This report, Mercury in the Global Environment: Understanding Spatial Patterns for Biomonitoring Needs of the Minamata Convention on Mercury, presents data on mercury concentrations in marine and freshwater biota (fish, sea turtles, birds, and marine mammals) extracted from the GBMS database.
 Mercury concentrations from various taxa are presented and compared geographically.
 This report also presents mercury data relative to global fisheries capture data from the Food and Agriculture Organization (FAO).
 Case studies take a closer look at taxon-specific patterns of mercury in biota.